 “Although many clinical studies show significant differences in the skin thanks to Vitamin C, it’s an ingredient that works over time,” says Dr. Garshick.
 “It’s not something I would use for a season and then stop.
 You have to maintain usage to see the benefits.”
 Like with many things in life, if you want to see the results, you’ve got to stick with it — and glowing, healthy skin is most definitely worth the dedication.

-Fortunately, Liz K’s Super First Serum Pure Vitamin C 13% makes it easy to commit to incorporating Vitamin C into your daily routine.
-The bouncy water texture sinks into skin and won’t leave behind a sticky feel.
-It’s perfect in the morning as a pre-cursor to your SPF, and at night works fabulously with a Vitamin E-rich moisturizer like the Blithe Gold Apricot Pressed Serum, which features both olive and sunflower seed oil, two of the most potent sources of Vitamin E in nature.
+Fortunately, the Pineapple-C Bright Serum, Make P:rem’s C-10 Radiance Amplifying Serum, and Liz K’s Super First C serum Pure 13% make it easy to commit to incorporating Vitamin C into your daily routine.
+The bouncy watery textures sink into skin and won’t leave behind a sticky feel.
+They’re perfect in the morning as a pre-cursor to your SPF, and at night works fabulously with a Vitamin E-rich moisturizer like the Blithe Gold Apricot Pressed Serum, which features both olive and sunflower seed oil, two of the most potent sources of Vitamin E in nature.